-- (1) Subject to subrule (3) and rule 56, a Board member holds office for a period of two years after which the position is declared vacant at the annual general meeting. - (2) A Board member may be re-elected and can serve up to a maximum of six consecutive years - (3) A general meeting of the Association may- - (a) by special resolution remove a Board member from office; and - (b) elect an eligible member of the Association to fill the vacant position in accordance with this Division. - (4) A member who is the subject of a proposed special resolution under subrule (3)(a) may make representations in writing to the Secretary or President of the Association (not exceeding a reasonable length) and may request that the representations be provided to the members of the Association. - (5) The Secretary or the President may give a copy of the representations to each member of the Association or, if they are not so given, the member may require that they be read out at the meeting at which the special resolution is to be proposed.
+- (1) Subject to subrule (3) and rule 56, a committee member holds office until the positions of the Committee are declared vacant at the next annual general meeting. - (2) A committee member may be re-elected. - (3) A general meeting of the Association may- - (a) by special resolution remove a committee member from office; and - (b) elect an eligible member of the Association to fill the vacant position in accordance with this Division.

+- (4) A member who is the subject of a proposed special resolution under subrule (3)(a) may make representations in writing to the Secretary or President of the Association (not exceeding a reasonable length) and may request that the representations be provided to the members of the Association. - (5) The Secretary or the President may give a copy of the representations to each member of the Association or, if they are not so given, the member may require that they be read out at the meeting at which the special resolution is to be proposed.